Leaders say Trump presidency is at odds with MLK's legacy | Taiwan News

 During the civil rights movement, King directly confronted and exposed the ills of racism, and led a movement that pressured the American government to end legalized segregation.
 He spent the last year of his life condemning what he called the "triple evils" of racism, poverty and war.

-Bernice King, who serves as chief executive officer of The King Center for Nonviolent Social Change, said the lesson of nonviolence is to focus on defeating injustice, not individuals.
-She said her father's life and work should be applied to the current moment, where racism has again come out into the open.
+Bernice King, who serves as the King Center's chief executive, said the lesson of nonviolence is to focus on defeating injustice, not individuals. he said her father's life and work should be applied to the current moment, where racism has again come out into the open.

 "Trump's election could be a blessing in disguise," Bernice King said.
 "This is the opportunity for America to correct itself."